surf3s/E5/E5/README.md

 #### Data Security and Bugs

 E5 is a complete re-write of E4 in a language that I am still learning.
 It also tries to do some things I have never done before (like cross-platform compatibility).
 At the same time, E5 is responsible for your scientific data.
 I can assure you that I take this responsibility, like the collection of my own data, very seriously, and I am making every effort to have a bug free program.
 If you encounter bugs, please report them by emailing me at mcpherron@eva.mpg.de.
 To effectively replicate the problem and fix the bug, I will need your configuration file, a description of how to replicate the bug, and the name of the platform (Windows, Android etc.).
 If you want to add features, again, please write me.
-And if you are a programmer and want to contribute features, please use GitHub so that I can incorporate your improvements into the general release versions.
+And if you are a programmer and want to contribute features, that's great.
+Please use GitHub so that I can incorporate your improvements into the general release versions (and I would prefer it if you contact me beforehand about working on the project).

 #### Configuration Files